chrisarcand/chrisarcand.github.io/_posts/2017-01-16-retiring-dug.md

 layout: post
 title: "Retiring Dug; Hello Octobox!"
 tags: [Ruby, Releases]
-description: "I'm retiring my Dug gem for Github notifications, preferring to contribute to Octobox instead."
+description: "I'm retiring my gem for Github notifications, preferring to contribute to Octobox instead."
 ---

 Like many open source maintainers, I have always been frustrated by the lack of